 Please, return your books in the designated crates on the Library ground floor.

 They will be returned and re-shelved the following morning

 If you find charges in your account, please, email us and they will be waived promptly.
 Sorry if we miss this!
 Get in touch with us if this is the case.

 You can browse the library shelves and pick up the books you wish to consult in the Library.
 When you finish with these, please, return them in the designated crates in the ground floor.

 You can also borrow books after browsing the shelves, if they are not confined to the library, but only if they do not exceed 2-3 books.
 Click and Collect is preferred and encouraged.

 IMPORTANT.
 SELF-ISOLATING STUDENTS.

-Please, follow the instructions on how to use the Library, as in “Borrowing and returning Books” and “Using the Library” paragraphs.
+Please follow the instructions on how to use the Library in the “Borrowing and returning books” and “Using the Library” paragraphs.